JackDanna/FogentRoleplayTemplate/README.md

 #### Example

-Let's say a character's Uses Per Round for thier Combat Roll is "Quick".
+Let's say a character's Uses Per Round for their Combat Roll is "Quick".
 The governing Skill Dice Pool for said Combat Roll is 7d6.

 0 + ( 0.34 * 7 ) = 2.38

 Optional Max is "None", so there is no upper bound.
 We round down 2.38 to 2.
-Therfore the character would have 2 Uses Per Round for that round.
+Therefore the character would have 2 Uses Per Round for that round.

 ## Destiny Points